 If you have Confluence Data Center, Inspect permissions for the person and the space, to find out exactly how they are being granted permission.
-If you have Confluence Server, you will need to see what groups have permission, then manually check if the person is a member of that group.

 If their permission was granted as an individual, simply go to the space permissions and change their permissions.
 If their permission was granted via a group, you'll need to decide whether to remove them from the group, or to change the whole group's permissions.